AbeTavarez/Python_DevOps_Scripts/README.md

-# Python scripts for DevOps
+# Python 👨🏻‍💻 Scripts for DevOps, SysAdmins, IT Specilist, Devs and more.

 ### Note
 The main purpose of this repo is to create a huge collection of useful script for all levels (Beginners to Experts) of